Carbium API

 3. Use All Quote in diagnostics or internal tooling when route behavior needs explanation.

-4. Use provider-pinned v1 routes only for deliberate legacy or route-control cases.
+4. Use provider-pinned v1 routes only for legacy maintenance or support reproduction.

 5. Route pre-sign errors to Swap API Errors Reference.